- Not Logged InLogin

 19

-Help Us Grow Our Forest at Richmond Beach Saltwater ParkJune 19, 10am-12:30pm @ Richmond Beach Saltwater Park Enjoy panoramic views of Puget Sound and the Olympic Mountains while helping to take care of native habitat restoration areas.
+Help Us Grow Our Forest at Richmond Beach Saltwater ParkJuly 19, 9am-11:30am @ Richmond Beach Saltwater Park Enjoy panoramic views of Puget Sound and the Olympic Mountains while helping to take care of native habitat restoration areas.
 We'll be removing noxious weeds and/or mulching today.
 Everyone who comes to help restore nearshore habitat at the park is appreciated!
 No experience is necessary; just an interest in working together and having fun while protecting and restoring native habitat.
 We provide all tools and work gloves.
 (You are welcome to bring your own if you wish). more |

-Hamlin Forest Restoration - get dirty, learn new skills and have funJune 21, 10am-1pm @ Hamlin Park Join your neighbors and make new friends while expanding and protecting Hamlin Park’s beautiful urban forest.
+Hamlin Forest Restoration - get dirty, learn new skills and have funJuly 23, 9am-12pm @ Hamlin Park Join your neighbors and make new friends while expanding and protecting Hamlin Park’s beautiful urban forest.
 We are restoring the forest by removing invasive species, improving the health of the soil, and planting native trees, shrubs and ground cover.
 Improve your wildlife identification skills while learning urban forestry and ecological restoration best practices.
 Students can earn community service hours while having fun outdoors. more |

-Help Us Grow Our Forest at Richmond Beach Saltwater ParkJune 21, 10am-12:30pm @ Richmond Beach Saltwater Park Enjoy panoramic views of Puget Sound and the Olympic Mountains while helping to take care of native habitat restoration areas.
-We'll be removing noxious weeds and/or mulching today.
+Help Us Grow Our Forest at Richmond Beach Saltwater ParkJuly 24, 9am-11:30am @ Richmond Beach Saltwater Park Enjoy the panoramic views of Puget Sound and the Olympic Mountains while helping to water trees and shrubs in native habitat restoration areas.
+We use an innovative irrigation system that saves water and keeps our plants healthy during the summer.
+It’s simple and can be used in home gardens – we can show you how.
 Everyone who comes to help restore nearshore habitat at the park is appreciated!
-No experience is necessary; just an interest in working together and having fun while protecting and restoring native habitat.
+No experience is necessary; just an interest in working together and having fun restoring native habitat.
 We provide all tools and work gloves.
 (You are welcome to bring your own if you wish). more |

 25